Architecture Overview

 Inertia.js: No API Required

 Traditional SPAs require building and maintaining API endpoints.
-Inertia.js eliminates this by allowing controllers to pass data directly to Vue components as props.
+Inertia.js eliminates this by allowing controllers to pass data directly to your frontend components as props.

 // Controller